-There are independent companies like Primerica and World Financial Group that do allow for you to get into the industry, but oftentimes they’ll start you off with you getting your insurance license first.
+There are independent companies like Primerica and World Financial Group that do allow you to get into the industry, but oftentimes they’ll start you off with you getting your insurance license first.
 Still, for an awesome profession, it is a nice way to get your foot in the door.

-For some people, the job description selling insurance is not that appealing, but the fact of the matter is it pays very well.
+For some people, the job description of selling insurance is not that appealing, but the fact of the matter is it pays very well.
 Whether you’re a pure life insurance agent or a property and casualty, insurance agents can make very good money.

 Getting approved for property and casualty can be tough, especially depending on your geographic location.
 I’m in the process of adding an insurance division to my financial planning practice, and as of now, we’ve had a few obstacles in getting approved by any carriers for the P&C side.